sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/2 - Abort Abort (AHITxUTxCeleste)/Chapters/6 - Judgment/2 - Judgment.md

 "so, i ask one simple thing."
 Sans leaned back. "explain these deaths."

-The first thing Mu said, looking toward her companion, was, "The Mafia Boss."
+The first thing Mu said once she had recovered from the shock, looking toward her companion, was, "The Mafia Boss."

 HK thought a moment, then gasped.
 "You're right...
 I remembered that going like any other battle I've had, just trying to knock 'em out or get them to stand down.
 But..."
 She choked slightly, taking a deep breath, then turned her attention to Sans.
 "Okay.
 One moment, I need a prop to explain the 'why'."
 She stood from the dining table, turned, shivered lightly, then pushed her way through the doors.